robin-raymond/zax.io/variadic.md

 ````

-### Using `countof` with variadic functions
+### Using `count of` with variadic functions

-The `countof` operator can be used to count the number of items passed into a variadic function.
+The `count of` operator can be used to count the number of items passed into a variadic function.

 ````zax
 print final : ()(...) = {